-Kurt leads the Data Science & Engineering (DSE) Platform team at Netflix.
-His group architects and manages the technical infrastructure that enables Netflix’s data-centric decision making.
-The Netflix DSE infrastructure includes both traditional BI tools (e.g. Teradata and MicroStrategy) and various Big Data technologies (e.g. Lipstick and Genie), and traditional BI tools (e.g. Teradata and MicroStrategy).
+Kurt leads the Data Platform team at Netflix.
+His group architects and manages the technical infrastructure underpinning the company’s analytics.
+The Netflix data infrastructure includes various Big Data technologies (e.g. Hadoop, Hive, and Pig), Netflix open sourced applications and services (e.g. Lipstick and Genie), and traditional BI tools (e.g. Teradata and MicroStrategy).

 For information on exhibition and sponsorship opportunities, contact Susan Stewart at email@example.com.

 For information on trade opportunities contact Kathy Yu at mediapartners